 Most probably, the recession will come out of the ongoing trade war between the US and China, the two world’s largest economies.
-This will inadvertently hurt most of other markets across the globe.
+This will inadvertently hurt most of the other markets across the globe.
 Interestingly, Singapore still shows promise amid all this madness.
 Basically, most indexes are doing well in Singapore.
 Therefore, below are some of the ETFs that an investor could consider when planning to invest in the niche.

 Nikko AM Singapore STI ETF

 The Straits Times Index (STI) contains thirty of the biggest companies in Singapore Exchange Limited (SGX).
-The companies are determined based on market capitalisation.
-Basically, this index depicts the performance of the SGX with focus on the stocks of the 30 best companies.
+The companies are determined based on market capitalization.
+Basically, this index depicts the performance of the SGX with a focus on the stocks of the 30 best companies.
 The STI ETF is fundamentally an equities index.

 Therefore, there is an ETF that mimics the performance of the STI.
 The ETF is called STI ETF.
 Basically, this is an ETF that tracks the performance of the STI index.
 Therefore, their profitability or loss depends on the performance of the 30 companies under focus by the STI.